Meet the

 Role: VIP Launch & Fringe Awards Coordinator

 Born in France, I moved to Sweden three years ago for my studies.
 I am now working to strengthen cultural and artistic exchanges between France and Sweden at the Institut français de Suède (French Institute in Sweden) here in Stockholm.
-I am an art lover, passionate about theatre and performances of all kinds and I never miss an opportunity to discover something new.
+I am an art lover, passionate about theatre and performances of all kinds, and I never miss an opportunity to discover something new.
 As a Fringe neophyte, I am ready to dive into the experience and to enjoy every bit of it!

 What would you expect to see at a Fringe festival?